RabbitMQ tutorial - Publisher Confirms

 within the timeout or if it is nack-ed (meaning the broker could not take

 care of it for some reason), the method will throw an exception.
-The handling
+Handling the

-of the exception usually consists in logging an error message and/or retrying
+exception usually means logging an error message and/or retrying to send the

-Different client libraries have different ways to synchronously deal with publisher confirms, so make sure to read carefully the documentation of the client you are using.
+Different client libraries handle synchronous publisher confirms differently, so carefully read the documentation of the client you are using.

-This technique is very straightforward but also has a major drawback: it significantly slows down publishing, as the confirmation of a message blocks the publishing of all subsequent messages.
-This approach is not going to deliver throughput of more than a few hundreds of published messages per second.
+This technique is straightforward but has a major drawback: it significantly slows down publishing, as the confirmation of a message blocks the publishing of all subsequent messages.
+This approach won't deliver more than a few hundred published messages per second.
 Nevertheless, this can be good enough for some applications.

 Are Publisher Confirms Asynchronous?